How to Grow and Care for Lilac Bushes

 Aside from Roses, there is no flower as beautiful and aromatic as Lilacs.

-Of the two, Lilacs have a stronger scent, that carries quite a distance.
+Of the two, Lilacs have a stronger scent, that carries a much farther distance.

 Unfortunately, Lilacs bloom for only a very brief couple weeks in the spring.